ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

 // For agent classes inherited from `ScAgent` class write so. context.SubscribeAgent<MyAgent>(mySubscriptionElementAddr);

-// For agent classes inherited from `ScActionAgent` class write so. context.SubscribeAgent<MyActionAgent>();
+// For agent classes inherited from `ScActionInitiatedAgent` class write so. context.SubscribeAgent<MyActionAgent>();
 ...
 ```